Victoria College, Belfast: Staff

 The school is staffed by 82 full- and part-time teachers and 30 support staff.

 Boarding

 Drumglass House was built in 1820 and serves as the Boarding Department for girls of all ages and all backgrounds.
 It is located within the grounds of the Cranmore Campus.
 The Boarding Department caters for up to 60 boarders, many from Europe or East Asia.
+Due to the covid-19 pandemic, Drumglass closed its doors in 2020, and has not reopened since.